Inspired by crime movies from the 1940s and 1950s, film noir photography is a very specific and creativity-boosting genre.

-Instead, shoot in colour first and then convert your results to b&w.
-This will allow you to darken or lighten specific colours in your image before you transform it into a film noir photo.
+Instead, shoot in color first and then convert your results to b&w.
+This will allow you to darken or lighten specific colors in your image before you transform it into a film noir photo.

 4. Turn Your Film Noir Portraits Into Double Exposures

 Not every film noir photo has to have a dark theme.
 If you’re a fan of creative and dreamy portraits, you can give them the film noir touch as well.

 For extra artistic portraits, add textures and layers to your photos.
 Light leaks, scratches, and bokeh will all enhance your black and white portrait and add depth to your composition.